aeternalis1/Contest-problems/README.md

 Some python solutions are in py2, others py3.

 It is not guaranteed that all the solutions are correct.
-These all pass the official test data (or at least the ones on dmoj.ca), but there may be certain edge cases on which they fail.
+These all pass the official test data (or at least the ones on the various judges used), but there may be certain edge cases or such on which they fail.